Womble Bond Dickinson

 Back in March 2012, Bond Pearce threw in the towel after a months-long, abortive attempt to merge with Maclay Murray & Spens.
 But they succeeded with regional peer and Golden Turd recipient Dickinson Dees.
 Then, in 2017, the firm tied up with US firm Womble Carlyle, and as a result is now the only firm with offices in both Plymouth and Silicon Valley.

-Prior to the merger, assistants told us there was a "relaxed, friendly atmosphere" at the firm and praised it for being "a great place to work with a huge focus on the personal and career development of its juniors," although there was a sense that it "wants to be national but can't break its mentality away from regional southwest."
+Prior to the merger, assistants told us there was a "relaxed, friendly atmosphere", although there was a sense that it "wants to be national but can't break its mentality away from regional southwest."

 NB stated salaries are for London.
 In the regions, first year trainees receive £22-28,000, second years £27-30,000, and NQs £37,500-42,000.